NYC police honor 2nd officer killed in Harlem shooting

 Rivera died the night of the Jan.
 21 shooting.

-A viewing for Mora is being held at the cathedral Tuesday afternoon and evening.
+A wake for Mora was held at the cathedral Tuesday afternoon and evening.
 His funeral will be held there Wednesday.

 The young officers were shot when they were called to a Harlem apartment by a woman who said she needed help with her 47-year-old son.
 Authorities said Lashawn J. McNeil threw open a door in the apartment and shot the officers in a hallway.
 A third officer shot McNeil as he tried to flee.
 He died a few days later.